zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 VARY TCPIP,,SYSPLEX,RESUME,PORT=<port>
 ```

-At this time, Zowe is running in High Availability balancing the traffic between an instance running in v2.4.0 and another one in 2.10.0
+At this time, Zowe is running in high availability balancing the traffic between instances running in different maintainance levels.

-After testing is completed, the options are to switch to the new installation or perform a similar procedure of upgrading the instance `A` to the new version and keeping this one.
+### Verification

+Verifying if Zowe is running correctly with the new configuration involves the following steps:

+- Verify Discovery Services contain all the registered services from both instances.
+- API Gateway home page should show the number of instances running simultaneously.
+- Depending on the DVIPA configuration, accessing the API Gateway home page should interchangeably show both versions.